Gifts from Estate Plans

 Your estate can save both income taxes and estate taxes if you make a charitable organization beneficiary of part or all of your IRA or other retirement account.
 Family members might keep only 30 cents on the dollar, after taxes, from these assets.
 Changes in IRS regulations have made it simpler and more favorable to name worthwhile causes as beneficiaries of IRAs and other retirement accounts.

 You can name our organization as the beneficiary of a life insurance policy (or a percentage of the proceeds) – just contact the company for appropriate forms.
-A better idea may be to transfer actual ownership of the policy to us (assuming it is a "surplus" policy that is no longer needed for family security).
-Your gift will entitle you to an income tax deduction, and any future premium payments will be tax deductible.
+A better idea may be to transfer actual ownership of the policy to us (assuming it is a surplus policy that is no longer needed for family security).
+Your gift will entitle you to an income tax deduction if you itemize, and any future premium payments will be tax deductible.

 Residences and Farms

 Friends who own personal residences, including condos and vacation homes, can make gifts of their property but continue to use the property for the rest of their lives.
-The same opportunities works with farms and ranches.
-The advantage of a lifetime gift, reserving lifetime use, is that you receive an income tax charitable deduction, in addition to estate tax savings.
+The same opportunities work with farms and ranches.
+The advantage of a lifetime gift, reserving lifetime use, is that you receive an income tax charitable deduction if you itemize.

 Call us before . . . you make or amend your will, establish a living trust or name beneficiaries for pension plans and life insurance.

 Let Us Borrow Investment Assets Temporarily with a Charitable Lead Trust

 To continue the agricultural comparison, you can keep the tree but give the fruit.
 It's possible to contribute merely the income from securities or other property temporarily and enjoy substantial income tax or gift and estate tax benefits.
 We're talking about an exciting technique called the charitable lead trust.
 Alternatively, you can lend cash (up to $250,000) and remove the annual interest from your tax bracket.